Afemai

 - Healthcare Barriers

-- Barriers include limited access to modern healthcare facilities, financial constraints, and cultural beliefs that may delay seeking medical treatment.
+- Barriers include limited access to healthcare facilities and financial constraints.

 - Education And Learning Styles